 Overview

-The Update Sequence Number Journal (USN) Journal
+The Update Sequence Number Journal (USN) Journal is a feature of NTFS,

 activated by default on Vista and later, which maintains a record of changes